 But back to our high schoolers studying largely what they want.
 We are raising our kids to recognize what their strengths, gifts and talents are.

 We fully expect that as they near teenager years they will have a better idea of types of work they would find meaningful as adults.
 As they identify those we will, as a family, tailor their education to prepare for a life of meaningful, industrious, satisfying and creative work.
 If their desires and interests require vigorous academics, so be it.
 Or maybe they'll be looking for apprenticeships and mentoring.

-Who knows, but all those options and more are open to them and they will be the ones who decide, hopefully seeking our input, what they want to do with their lives.
+Who knows?
+But all those options and more are open to them and they will be the ones who decide, hopefully seeking our input, what they want to do with their lives.

 Ultimately we are not home educating our kiddos so they can re-enter "the system" in high school and whoop some academic butt.
 We're not home educating them so they can win spelling bees.
-We're not home educating them so they can get into the local community college or a prestigious liberal arts college on the west coast.
+We're not home educating them so they can get into the local community college or a prestigious liberal arts college on the east coast.